strongdm/accessbot/docs/configure_accessbot/CONFIGURE_ACCESSBOT.md

 ---
 # Configure AccessBot

 There are a number of variables you can use for configuring AccessBot.
+Here you will find the complete list of environment variables that you can use, and some of them can be changed at runtime (see the [Bot configuration](#bot-configuration) section below).

 ## Required configuration
 * **SDM_ADMINS**.
 List of SDM Platform Admins, format: `@usernick` (for slack).
 Although it's not required, these users are often SDM admins too.
 You could use `whoami` for getting user nick (slack handle).